Elias-Prog-IT/Java_Assignments/README.md

 # Java Assignments
-This is a repository for all the java assignments I have done, through different Universities and freestanding courses.
+This is a repository for all the java assignments I have done, through different Universities, and freestanding courses.